omi0789/Discrete-Mathematics-project/README.md

 * Optimized Node Placement: Predefined node positions ensure a neat, organized, and intuitive layout for the graph, enhancing user experience.

 Real-Time Feedback: The application updates the graph dynamically as the algorithm progresses, providing visual feedback of the algorithm's steps, including the pathfinding process and shortest path calculation.

+To run the file on your local system :
+Requirements :

+* Have a version of python > 3.12.4.
+* Install pygame in the terminal.

+Challenges and Solutions

+Ensured seamless user interaction by handling edge cases for invalid or incomplete inputs.
+Enhanced visual clarity with edge and path thickness adjustments, color-coding, and semi-transparent labels.
+Optimized the algorithm's integration with the graphical interface for real-time updates.